Regressions under Adverse Conditions: Introduction

-Our regressions are further related to threshold models, which consider (possibly) distinct regression models for subsamples with some stochastic threshold variable above or below an (unknown) threshold parameter.
-Such threshold models (or also: sample split models) have been studied extensively by, e.g., \citet{Han99,Han00} and \citet{CH04}.
-The main differences between our MES regression models and threshold models are as follows.
-First, in the latter the threshold is essentially determined by the data, whereas our models allow the threshold (i.e., the extreme quantile of the distress variable) to be chosen by the user via the quantile level.
+Our MES regressions are further related to threshold models (or also: sample split models), which consider (possibly distinct) regression models for the two subsamples where some threshold variable is above or below a deterministic threshold parameter \citep{Han99,Han00,CH04}.
+The main differences between our MES regressions and threshold models are as follows.
+First, in the latter the threshold is a fixed scalar, whereas our models allow the threshold (i.e., the quantile of the distress variable) to be influenced by the user via the quantile level.
 This flexibility is important, e.g., in the portfolio application, where the quantile level (most often 97.5\%) is predetermined by the regulator \citep{BCBS19}.
-Second, MES regressions only focus on the case of an extreme conditioning variable, whereas threshold regressions consider models for the cases where the threshold variable is above \textit{and} below the threshold parameter.
-Third, the models we consider are more general in that our framework covers non-linear relationships and also allows the threshold (i.e., the VaR) to be modeled as well.
-This contrasts with threshold regressions, which mostly consider linear models and a fixed scalar threshold parameter.
+Second, while the threshold is deterministic in sample split models, we allow the stochastic threshold (i.e., the VaR) to be modeled dynamically.
+Third, the models we consider are more general in that our framework covers non-linear relationships, whereas threshold regressions are mostly confined to linear models.

 The remainder of the paper is structured as follows.
 Section~\ref{Modeling and Estimation} introduces MES regression models and our proposed two-step estimator.
 Its asymptotic properties and feasible inference methods are presented in Section~\ref{Asymptotic Properties}.
 The simulations in Section~\ref{sec:Simulations} verify the good finite-sample performance of our estimator.
-Section~\ref{sec:EmpiricalApplication} demonstrates the usefulness of MES regressions in two empirical applications.
-The final Section~\ref{sec:Conclusion} concludes, while the proofs of all technical results are relegated to the Supplementary Material that contains the Appendices~\ref{sec:thm1}--\ref{sec:add appl}.
+Section~\ref{sec:EmpiricalApplication} demonstrates the usefulness of MES regressions in two empirical applications and the final Section~\ref{sec:Conclusion} concludes.
+The proofs of all technical results are relegated to the Supplementary Material that contains the Appendices~\ref{sec:thm1}--\ref{sec:AddEmpResults}.